murati-hu/PsBamboo/README.md

 ## Documentation
 Cmdlets and functions for PsBamboo have their own help PowerShell help, which you can read with `help <cmdlet-name>`.
-Wiki is also added to this project with some more information.
+[PsBamboo Wiki][wiki] is also added to this project with some more information.

 ## Versioning
 PsBamboo aims to adhere to [Semantic Versioning 2.0.0][semver].

+## Issues
+In case of any issues, raise an [issue ticket][issues] in this repository and/or feel free to contribute to this project if you have a possible fix for it.

 ## Development